arnenyeck06/keystonedata-customer-clv-project/README.md

 Streams real-time predictions through Kafka pipelines Delivers actionable insights through an interactive Streamlit dashboard with a built-in recommendations engine

-The goal is to empower business and analytics teams with a reliable, scalable, and automated data platform that enables data-driven decision making to proactively reduce customer churn.
+The goal is to empower business and analytics teams with a reliable, scalable, and automated data platform that enables data-driven decision-making.
+This will lead to a proactive reduction in customer churn.

----

 ---
 ## Platform structure